SciSharp/LLamaSharp/README.md

 [![LLamaSharp Badge](https://img.shields.io/nuget/v/LLamaSharp.Backend.OpenCL?label=LLamaSharp.Backend.OpenCL)](https://www.nuget.org/packages/LLamaSharp.Backend.OpenCL)

-**LLamaSharp is a cross-platform library to run 🦙LLaMA/LLaVA model (and others) in your local device.
+**LLamaSharp is a cross-platform library to run 🦙LLaMA/LLaVA model (and others) on your local device.
 Based on [llama.cpp](https://github.com/ggerganov/llama.cpp), inference with LLamaSharp is efficient on both CPU and GPU.
 With the higher-level APIs and RAG support, it's convenient to deploy LLM (Large Language Model) in your application with LLamaSharp.**

 **Please star the repo to show your support for this project!🤗**